Sound Juicer Manual

 button will change to a button.
 You can click this button at any time to stop extracting.Sound Juicer indicates which track it is currently extracting by displaying an icon next to the track number.
 You can also see the total progress and estimated time left in the status bar at the bottom of the window.

 Extracting a CD can take a long time, depending on the speed of your computer.
-You can safely minimize Sound Juicer or move to another workspace to continue using your computer while the audio is being extracted.
+You can safely minimise Sound Juicer or move to another workspace to continue using your computer while the audio is being extracted.

 4. Playing